NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/actions.md

 def nautilus_path():
 ```

-I want this function to open file manager windows or raise them if there is
-already one open with my target directory.
-Instead of always opening a new Nautilus window,
+Create a function that opens Nautilus file manager with a specific directory.

+This function implements smart window management - it first checks if Nautilus
-I will first check if there is already one open with my target directory.
+is already open with the target directory, and if so, brings it to focus instead
-If there is, I will just bring it to the front (raise it).
-This prevents window clutter and gives me a better user experience. :)
+of opening a new instance.
+This prevents window clutter and improves UX.

+**Args:**
+    target_dir (str): Path to the directory to open in Nautilus

+**Returns:**
+    callable: A function that opens/focuses Nautilus window when called

+WINDOW MANAGEMENT STRATEGY:
+1. Check if Nautilus is already open with target directory
+2. If found, activate the existing window (bring to front)
+3. If not found, launch new Nautilus instance with the directory

+This prevents multiple windows for the same directory and provides seamless UX.

 ## wrapper